OCA/product-attribute/uom_extra_data/readme/DESCRIPTION.rst

-This module add `mm, ml, week, work_week` uom to system.
+This module add `ml, week, work_week` uom to system.